KesMath/.CS_Window_Applications/README.md

 .\ShutDown.exe //assure IWshRuntimeLibrary.dll is located in same directory at runtime
 ```

 ## DEPENDENCY
 _Interop.IWshRuntimeLibrary.dll_ is a library reference used to create .lnk files.
-This .dll must be packaged together with _ShutDown.cs_ using Visual Studio to create a .msi file as [such](https://github.com/KesMath/CS_Window_Applications/blob/master/ShutDownSetup/Debug/ShutDownSetup.msi).
+This .dll must located in the same directory with _ShutDown.exe_ for application to run successfully.
-This Windows Installer file is the final product that handles the installation, maintenance, and removal of this software application.
-**_(Note this .msi is non-lethal and simply launches a browser upon startup.)_**

-## IMMEDIATE ISSUE TO BE RESOLVED
-- [ ] When running the .msi file, this particular message prevents the successful installation of this exploit:
-**_.net framework 4.6.1 or a later update is already installed on this computer._**

 ## FUTURE IMPLEMENTATION